 Follow these guidelines to create the best experience:

-Don't overwrite the input field with the Ethereum address: Show the resolved ENS name near the input field instead.
+- Don't overwrite the input field with the Ethereum address: Show the resolved ENS name near the input field instead.

-Always display both the ENS name and the Ethereum address together : Do this after it has successfully been resolved and possibly add also a visual checksum following the suggestions in guideline 1.1.
+- Always display both the ENS name and the Ethereum address together : Do this after it has successfully been resolved and possibly add also a visual checksum following the suggestions in guideline 1.1.

-As mentioned before, user can set the Reverse Record to be anything they want, even a domain owned by another user or a completely random string.
-This is why, after retrieving the name written in the Reverse Record, a dApp developer should also check that it matches the forward resolution, which means the address that ENS domain name points to.
+As mentioned before, user can set the Reverse Record to be anything they want, even a name owned by another user or a completely random string.
+This is why, after retrieving the name written in the Reverse Record, a dApp developer should also check that it matches the forward resolution, which means the address that ENS name points to.
 If the two don't match, you MUST NOT show the human readable name and simply leave the plain Ethereum Address.
 If you don't, users may be able to impersonate other users in your dApp.
 The chapter on Reverse Resolution has code for you to do this check.

 The obvious choice is to use the user's ENS name as a username.
 You can do this by providing a mechanism for your users to register a name under your own subdomain, or by looking up the user's ENS name using reverse resolution.

-If your dApp needs to display many Ethereum Addresses or ENS Names in the UI, you can also consider caching the ENS Name after it has been resolved (and verified) or after the user has added the name in an input field.
 Your optimistic UI can safely display the names from cache in all non-risky situations, in which your user for example is simply browsing, but doesn't need to act or make decisions, especially risky ones, based on the information displayed.
 However, in all risky situations (eg transferring ETH, tokens or other value), or when the user is interacting with another ENS Name / Ethereum Address, you should perform a direct live resolution and get the most up to date information from the ENS Registry.

-Always show the initial ' 0x ' to indicate it's an address.
+- Always show the initial ' 0x ' to indicate it's an address.

-When displaying the name in shorthand versions, show the first 4 and last 4 characters of the address.
+- When displaying the name in shorthand versions, show the first 4 and last 4 characters of the address.
 This is not a security requirement as vanity addresses can be spoofed relatively simply; this is a good practice because some users check the beginning of the name and others check the end of the name.
 Also, four is the highest number of elements that our mind can easily chunk, parse and remember well.

 Other guidelines previously mentioned also apply for simple Ethereum addresses:

-Allow the user to copy the full Ethereum address (which mean that tooltips might not be good practice).
+- Allow the user to copy the full Ethereum address (which mean that tooltips might not be good practice).

-(Optionally) allow the user to automatically open the address in a block explorer.
+- (Optionally) allow the user to automatically open the address in a block explorer.